strategineer/personal-website/content/tabletop/lobg/gming.md

 The spirit of the dead son of Sophronia Wort, the Lying Lich.
 Sort-of-brother to Torcul Wort, his artificially created sibling who has now developed into an awful monster.
 Tyko wanders the halls hiding from the [Aurum Specters](#aurum-specters).
 Unable to speak.

 Wants
-: To help his mother.
-To lead you to safety.
+: To free/help his Mother, Sophronia Wort in Wedding 183.
+: To lead the PCs to safety (Rooms Wedding 173, Gallery 98, and Gardens 41 are relatively safe places to rest).

 Does Not Want
 : For anyone to be hurt.